rmit-s3522101-yiquan-chew/SEPT2017/README.md

 ### Synopsis

 *Our project named (Booking System) will be an online system, created to allow customers to book an appointment.
-This booking system is extremely user friendly catered to patients with or without online booking experience.*
+This booking system is extremely user friendly catered to patients with or without online booking experience.
+We plan on delivering a newly way that patients can book their appoints without the hassle of walking into a clinic.*

 ### Code Example